 For stable fractures where the bones remain aligned: mild injuries can be treated using immobilisation with a cast, splint, or brace, allowing the bones to heal properly.
 Immobilisation helps prevent further movement of the injured limb and promotes optimal alignment during the healing process.

-For severe fractures or those that cannot be adequately stabilised with immobilisation alone: when noninvasive treatments fail, surgical intervention is usually the next line of treatment.
+For severe fractures or those that cannot be adequately stabilised with immobilisation alone: when noninvasive bone fracture treatments fail, surgical intervention is usually the next line of treatment.
 Surgical fixation techniques include the use of screws, plates, wires, or rods to hold the bone fragments together and provide stability.
 This approach is often necessary for complex fractures or fractures involving joints.

 References